comunica/Article-ISWC2018-Resource/content/implementation.md

 Just like the TPF client, we fully support [SPARQL 1.0](cite:cites spec:sparqllang1) and a subset of [SPARQL 1.1](cite:cites spec:sparqllang) at the time of writing.
 In future work, we intend to implement additional actors for supporting SPARQL 1.1 completely.

-At the time of writing, we support querying over the following types of datasources and interfaces:
+At the time of writing, we support querying over the following types of _heterogeneous datasources and interfaces_:

 * [Triple Pattern Fragments entrypoints](cite:cites ldf)
 * Quad Pattern Fragments entrypoints ([an experimental extension of TPF with a fourth graph element](https://github.com/LinkedDataFragments/Server.js/tree/feature-qpf-latest){:.mandatory})